What is a miscarriage?

 - Do not stimulate or pump your breasts.

-- Avoid hot water directly hitting your breasts in the shower.
+- Do not let hot water fall on your breasts in the shower

 - Cabbage leaves can help with breast pain and swelling.